pegulabs/terms/privacy_policy.md

 We may use information you provide to fulfill your requests for products, services and information.
-For example, if you send an email to our customer service address, it’s pretty likely we’ll respond to the email address you used to reach us.
+For example, if you send an email to our customer service address, it's pretty likely we'll respond to the email address you used to reach us.

 ### 3.7 Analysis